laravel-ja/ja-docs-11.x/original-en/queues.md

 The batch's ID, which may be accessed via the `$batch->id` property, may be used to [query the Laravel command bus](#inspecting-batches) for information about the batch after it has been dispatched.

 > [!WARNING]
 > Since batch callbacks are serialized and executed at a later time by the Laravel queue, you should not use the `$this` variable within the callbacks.
+In addition, since batched jobs are wrapped within database transactions, database statements that trigger implicit commits should not be executed within the jobs.

 <a name="naming-batches"></a>
 #### Naming Batches